mateo19182/liminal-chat-sim/README.md

-- are messages being truncated on first line break ?!
+TODO:

-- stream messages
+- simplify code
-- get roles working
+- set prompt on ui
 - images generated with sdturbo inrealtime
 - finetune models

 ultimate idea its a book/theater play that writes itself infinetly